j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 Introduction
 ============

-I started using R and the Tidyverse recently for EDA tasks recently.
-I have a lot of experience cleaning data in Pandas, and when I started using R I found myself often thinking “I know how to do this task in pandas… I wish there was some type of thing that would show me how to accomplish basic tasks that I do in pandas in R”.
-That’s why I made this.
+I started using R and the Tidyverse for EDA tasks recently.
+I have a lot of experience cleaning data in Pandas, and when I started using R I found myself often thinking “I know how to do this task in pandas.
+I wish there was some type of thing that would show me how to accomplish basic tasks that I do in pandas in R”.
+That’s why I made this resource.
 I’ll be going through all sections of the [10 Minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html) tutorial, and showing how to accomplish these tasks in R (where Relevant).